The ability to analyze information and solve problems on a complex, thought-based level. Abstract reasoning tasks involve skills such as:

 We have neglected these simple exercises many times, just because we do not understand them.

 To find the answer fastly, it is IMPORTANT you analyze each element separately and at the same time, as a part of a group.

 Any exercise on reasoning follows a pattern:

 In the case of numbers, they set their key using mathematical operations.
 For example, a series may be formed with even numbers; another series can add or subtract an amount to achieve the next box.
-It is also used the combination of operations in a series of numbers, such as the first element multiplying and the second one dividing and so on.
+The combination of mathematical operations is also used in a series of numbers, such as multiplying in the first element and then dividing in the second one, and so on.

 So, each series follows its own pattern.

 To begin understanding them, here is a little example: